2016–17 NHL season: Uniforms

-Broadcast rights
+Media rights

+National

-This was the sixth season under the NHL's ten-year U.S. rights deal with NBC Sports, and the third season of its twelve-year Canadian rights deals with Rogers Media to show games on Sportsnet, Hockey Night in Canada on CBC Television, and TVA Sports.
+This was the sixth season under the NHL's ten-year U.S. rights deal with NBC Sports, and the third season of its twelve-year Canadian rights deals with Rogers Media to show games on Sportsnet.
+This included Sportsnet's sub-licensing agreements to air Hockey Night in Canada games on CBC Television and French-language broadcasts on TVA Sports.

 Ron MacLean was reinstated as host of Hockey Night in Canada for the 2016–17 season to replace George Stroumboulopoulos, whose introduction in the 2014–15 season was met with mixed reception by viewers.
-MacLean will host the early game of the weekly doubleheader, with David Amber handling the late games.
-Alongside HNIC, MacLean continues to host the travelling, Sunday-night Hometown Hockey games on Sportsnet.
+MacLean hosted the early game of the weekly doubleheader, with David Amber handling the late games.
+Alongside HNIC, MacLean continued to host the travelling, Sunday-night Hometown Hockey games on Sportsnet.